JEFworks-Lab/STdeconvolve/docs/failure_examples.md

 ## model where ***α*** \> 1

-To illustrate the above point, let’s fit several models to the `mOB` test data using preprocessing parameters that result in some models with an ***α*** \> 1.
+To illustrate the above point, let’s fit several LDA models to the `mOB` test data that result in some models with an ***α*** \> 1.

-For a more extreme example, let’s limit ourselves to just the top 40 overdispersed genes for this dataset.
+An ***α*** \> 1 is indicates that the LDA was not able to deconvolve distinct cell-types in the pixels.
+The most likely reason for this is that the selected features (genes) included in the input dataset were not sufficient to distinguish between transcirptionally distinct cell-types.

+To illustrate this point, let’s create an input dataset just using randomly sampled genes.
+Here, we are not selecting for overdispersed genes as a means to detect cell-type specific transcriptional profiles.
+We do not expect the random genes to provide enough information for the model to identify latent cell-types (i.e., non-overlapping groups of co-expressed, or frequently co-occurring, genes) in different pixels.

 ``` r
 library(STdeconvolve)